This post may contain affiliate links. Please read our full Disclosure Policy.

 • Turn your roses upside down and spray them with hairspray or polyurethane before you place them in a vase.
 This will help to keep the petals in place and look fresh longer.

-• Place your rose vase of roses in a cool dark place like the refrigerator or cool area at night.
+• Place your rose vase in a cool, dark place, like the refrigerator or a cool area at night.
 This simple trick will help you have long-lasting flowers.

 fireplace mantle with a variety of roses in vases on top.